Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Experimental Results

 In Table~\ref{tab:shrink}, we compare the achieved approximation ratio using the real quantum computer without shrinking, $r_{|V|}$, to the approximation ratio when shrinking to four vertices, $r_4$.
 In this work, we define the approximation ratio as

 where $\langle C \rangle$ is the average size of a returned cut, $C_{\mathrm{min}}$ and $C_{\mathrm{max}}$ are the minimum and maximum cut sizes, respectively.
 For all of the small instances, we observe that shrinking significantly increases the approximation ratio.
-For the larger instances, running QAOA was not possible without shrinking due to hardware limitations (\qm{-} in Table~\ref{tab:shrink}).
+For the larger instances \tb{with 16 and 100 vertices}, running QAOA was not possible without shrinking \tb{below 11 vertices} due to hardware limitations (\qm{-} in Table~\ref{tab:shrink}).
 Notably, for the first instance, shrinking only two vertices yields an increase in approximation ratio of almost 40\ \%.